greg-js/arch-wiki-md-repo/wiki/_content/CUPS-Printer-specific problems.md

 | LBP9100C |
 | Printer | Driver/filter | Notes |

-Some Canon printers will use a similar setup to the iP4300, so consider modifying the [cnijfilter-ip4300](https://aur.archlinux.org/packages/cnijfilter-ip4300/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/cnijfilter-ip4300)]</sup> package for other, similar printers.
+Some Canon printers will use a similar setup to the iP4300, so consider modifying the [cnijfilter-ip4300](https://aur.archlinux.org/packages/cnijfilter-ip4300/) package for other, similar printers.

 ### CARPS

 Some of Canon's printers use Canon's proprietary Canon Advanced Raster Printing System (CARPS) driver.
-[Rainbow Software](http://www.rainbow-software.org/2014/01/23/cups-driver-for-canon-carps-printers/) have managed to reverse engineer the CARPS data format and have successfully created a CARPS CUPS driver, which is available as [carps-cups](https://aur.archlinux.org/packages/carps-cups/)<sup><small>AUR</small></sup>.
+[Rainbow Software](http://www.rainbow-software.org/2014/01/23/cups-driver-for-canon-carps-printers/) have managed to reverse engineer the CARPS data format and have successfully created a CARPS CUPS driver, which is available as [carps-cups](https://aur.archlinux.org/packages/carps-cups/).
 The project's [GitHub](https://github.com/ondrej-zary/carps-cups) page includes a list of working printers.

 ### CAPT